pact-foundation/pact.io/documentation/matching.md

 This section describes the various request/response matching techniques available in your `Consumer` tests.
 Note the examples below demonstrate use of the Ruby DSL, please refer to your particular language and framework as implementations differ.

+## Best practice
+As a rule of thumb, you generally want to use exact matching when you're setting up the expectations for a request (`upon_receiving(...).with(...)`) because you're under control of the data at this stage, and according to Postel's Law, we want to be "strict" with what we send out.
+Note that the request matching does not allow "unexpected" values to be present in JSON request bodies.

+You want to be _as loose as possible_ with the matching for the response (`will_respond_with(...)`) though.
+This stops the tests being brittle on the provider side.
+Generally speaking, it doesn't matter what value the provider actually returns during verification, as long as the types match.
+When you need certain formats in the values (eg. URLS), you can use `terms` (see docs below).
+Really really consider before you start introducing too many matchers however - for example, yes, the provider might be currently returning a GUID, but would anything in your consumer really break if they returned a different format of string ID?
+(If it did, that's a nasty code smell!)
+Note that during provider verification, following Postel's Law of being "relaxed" with what we accept, "unexpected" values in JSON response bodies are ignored.
+This is expected and is perfectly OK.
+Another consumer may have an expectation about that field.

 ###### NOTE
 *If you are writing tests on the `Consumer` side to a different language on the `Provider` side, you must ensure you use a common Pact Specification between them or you will be unable to validate.*